Common preperiodic points for quadratic polynomials: Basic examples

 The proof is elementary and has two steps: \begin{enumerate} \item Show that the subset of unit circle

-lies in the Fatou set for $g$; and \item for every $n\geq 3$, the set $S$ contains at least one primitive $n$-th root of unity. \end{enumerate} Step (2) can be checked by hand by observing that for each $12 < n < 30$, there is some $k$ with $(k, n) = 1$ and $k/n \in [1/12, 5/12]$.
-Step (1) follows from a series of simple estimates, examining how $g$ acts on arcs of the unit circle.
+lies in the Fatou set for $g$; and \item for every $n\geq 3$, the set $S$ contains at least one primitive $n$-th root of unity. \end{enumerate} Step (1) follows from a series of simple estimates, examining how $g$ acts on arcs of the unit circle.
+Step (2) can be checked by hand by observing that for each $12 < n < 30$, there is some $k$ with $(k, n) = 1$ and $k/n \in [1/12, 5/12]$.